Some contents or functionalities here are not available due to your cookie preferences!

 Common Mistfrog (Litoria rheocola) H.B.
 Hines DES Qld

-Tadpoles graze on algae-covered rocks in fast-flowing waters, while the adults feed indiscriminately on both aquatic and terrestrial invertebrates.
+Life begins in the water.
+Tadpoles graze on algae growing on submerged rocks in fast-flowing streams, while adult frogs feed on a variety of aquatic and terrestrial invertebrates.

 Want more good Rainforest news in your life?